ewaljs/bike-store/README.md

 5. **DELETE /api/bikes/[id]** - Delete a specific bike by **id**.

 Each API endpoint returns JSON data and uses appropriate HTTP status codes for error handling.

+## Deployments

+You can visit [here](https://bike-store-iota-eight.vercel.app/) for deployed application.